argoverse/user-guide/guide/src/tasks/3d_scene_flow.md

 # Local Evaluation

 Before evaluating on the _test_ set, you will want to evaluate your model on the _validation_ set.
-To do this, first run `make_mask_files.py` and `make_annotation_files.py` to create files containing the minimum ground truth flow information needed to run the evaluation.
+To do this, first run `make_mask_files.py` and `make_annotation_files.py` to create files used to run the evaluation.
 Then, once your output is saved in the feather files described above, run `eval.py` to compute all leaderboard metrics.